IBM-Cloud/onprem-integration-demo/README.md

 	f) Toggle `Assign pubic IP address` to make the VM accessible from outside Bluemix

 	g) Click `Create` to create and launch your VM.
-Once it has started, take note of your public IP address on the VM dashboard
+Once it has started, take note of your public IP address on the VM dashboard.
+The IP address is needed during some steps later on.

 3. Open a terminal and make sure that your private key file is in your working directory.
 It needs to have the correct permissions, to set them use the command: